squashgray/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.
+      ANSWER: relational databases are databases that store their data in a tabular format and SQL is the lanaguage used to communicate with them.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?
+      ANSWER: primary keys how you identify each table entry uniquely, it is essential in storing and searching specific pieces of data.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.
+      ANSWER: Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+      ANSWER: Make a third table for the foreign keys of the other two tables.

 ## Minimum Viable Product